William C. Shiel Jr., MD, FACP, FACR

 What are the benefits of swimming?

 There are plenty of reasons to swim!
 Here's a list that should get you motivated.

 There's no ground impact when you swim, and so you protect the joints from stress and strain.
 In fact, the Arthritis Foundation strongly recommends swimming and water activities for this reason, so much so that they sponsor water classes all over the country (check http://www.arthritis.org for information).
 Water aerobics classes are also desirable for this reason, because even if you do jump and hit the bottom of the pool, you do so with less force because you're buoyant in the water.
 Not only that, but if you wear or hold a flotation device during a water aerobics class, the impact is even less.

 Can be continued for a lifetime

 Because there's no impact with swimming, it can be continued for a lifetime.
 If you check the United States Masters Swimming (http://www.usms.org/) Web site for age categories of their swim competitions, you will find a 100- to 104-year-old age group!
-And the master of fitness, Jack La Lanne, still swims one hour every day at age 93!
+And the master of fitness, Jack La Lanne, who died in 2011, still swam one hour every day at age 93!

 Builds cardiorespiratory fitness

 Swimming improves endurance.
 In one study of sedentary middle-aged men and women who did swim training for 12 weeks, maximal oxygen consumption improved 10% and stroke volume (the amount of blood pumped with each beat which indicates heart strength) improved as much as 18%.

 In a study of men who completed an eight-week swimming program, there was a 23.8% increase in the triceps muscle (the back of the arm).
 My take on muscle mass and swimming is that if you have been doing no resistance exercise at all and you start to swim, you will certainly get more toned and you may even gain mass like the men in this study.
 But even without the gain in mass, it's well worth the strength and tone that you will almost certainly gain.